webosose/website/content/en/docs/guides/development/configuration-files/appinfo-json.md

 <td><p>id</p></td>
 <td><p>Required</p></td>
 <td><p>string</p></td>
 <td><p>App ID, e.g. &quot;com.newco.app.myapp&quot;.
 Every app has a unique ID, formed from reverse DNS naming conventions.
-Home Launcher uses the ID to uniquely identify your application and displays it with the title.
+App Bar uses the ID to uniquely identify your application and displays it with the title.
 The application ID is unique, set once, and cannot be changed after publishing the application.</p>
 <ul>
 <li><p>Start the ID with the reverse domain of company/institution.
 (Recommended)</p></li>
 <li><p>For app developers, the ID cannot start with the following reverse domain names: <i>com.palm</i>, <i>com.webos</i>, <i>com.lge</i>, <i>com.palmdts</i>.
 We recommend that platform developers who implement built-in apps and services can only use those names.</p></li>